oksana-makarova/CS205-QuantumSimulations/testdir_spark/test_readme.md

 Instructions for running spark test:

-First, follow the steps in the main readme to run ED_evolve_csv.m on the acacdemic cluster for parameters NN=4, M=100, XXZCoeff=0, and mydir='testdir_spark', for 10 iterations.
-This will involve editing the files runtask.sh and parallel.batch as described in the main readme.
+First, follow the steps in the main readme to run ED_evolve_csv.m on the academic cluster for parameters NN=4, M=100, XXZCoeff=0, and mydir='testdir_spark', for 10 iterations.
+This may involve editing the files runtask.sh and parallel.batch as described in the main readme.

 After these simulations run, copy the testdir_spark directory into the code directory and run polz_avg_test_nospark.py or polarization_avg_spark.py as described in the main readme.